|Some Theoretical Issues|

 This is a drawing of a saw with the thickness of the plate shown.
 You can see that the saw tapers from teeth to spine.
 It also tapers from toe to handle along the spine.
 When new, the thickness along the teeth is uniform.
 Just back of the teeth the thickness increases from toe to heel.
 [Drawing from an old Chas.
 A. Strelinger catalog.
 Strelinger was a Chicago hardware merchandiser in the late 1800's.
 Apparently they actually measured a number of saws and put the numbers into their catalog.]

 Most saw sets add a fixed set to the tooth that is independent of the thickness of the saw.
 If the saw tapers along the tooth line, then the set tips will also taper in thickness.
 This means as you push the saw into the kerf, the force resisting movement increases as you get to the teeth with more set.
 I have saws that suddenly catch when the work is about a foot from the heel.
 Careful measurement of the saw plate reveals an increase in thickness at this point.
 If the saw plate is thicker, the set teeth are wider.
-As the saw enters the wood, the wider teeth near the heel catch as they enter the kerf.
+As the saw moves forward in the cutting stroke, the wider teeth near the heel catch as they enter the kerf.

 The immediate reaction is to find a way to reduce the set on those wider teeth.
 One way to reduce the set is to hone those teeth from the side.
 The quickest way is to run a bench stone down the side of the saw, with the stone resting lightly on the teeth.
 This is called side dressing or simply dressing the teeth.